Kevin Gall

-Kevin Alexander Gall (born 4 February 1982) is a Welsh former footballer.
+Kevin Alexander Gall (born 4 February 1982) is a Welsh former footballer who played as a winger and striker, scoring 49 goals in 352 league and cup appearances in a 12-year career.
+He also represented Wales at under-21 level.

-Gall, a former Welsh under-21 international, started his career with Newcastle United, before signing for Bristol Rovers.
-After 50 league games for Rovers he moved on to Yeovil Town in 2003.
-He spent three years at Yeovil, before joining Carlisle United in 2006.
-He had loan spells at Darlington, Lincoln City, and Port Vale, before joining Darlington permanently in 2009.
-He then had one year spells at York City and Wrexham, before a brief spell in the US with FC Dallas.
-He returned to England to play for Workington in September 2011, before moving on to Guiseley the following month.
+Gall, a former Welsh under-21 international, started his career with Newcastle United before signing for Bristol Rovers.
+After 50 league games for Rovers, he moved to Yeovil Town in 2003.
+He spent three years at Yeovil before joining Carlisle United in 2006.
+He had loan spells at Darlington, Lincoln City, and Port Vale before joining Darlington permanently in 2009.
+He then had one-year spells at York City and Wrexham before a brief spell in the US with FC Dallas.
+He returned to England to play for Workington in September 2011 before moving on to Guiseley the following month.
 He joined Stockport Sports in December 2012.